grafana-oncallon-callalternatives

 What you are migrating from

 Grafana OnCall OSS gave you on-call scheduling with rotations and overrides, escalation chains with configurable timeouts, Slack and Telegram integration, and webhook-based alert routing from Grafana Alerting, Prometheus, and others.
-It was free, self-hosted, and had no per-user fees.
+Free.
+Self-hosted.
+No per-user fees.

 The tools below are evaluated against what OnCall OSS actually did, not what enterprise tools are optimized for.
-Pricing was verified against official documentation in April 2026.
+Pricing and packaging were reviewed against public vendor pages in June 2026.
 For a broader view of incident management tools with bundled on-call, see our full comparison.

 1. Runframe